Tips on How to Prevent Cracks in Brickwork

 Expansion Joints Can Separate Your Bricks Into Small Segments

 Brick is one of the most used materials in the construction and housing industry.
 Working with bricks can be a little tricky and confusing, and that's one of the reasons why we need to have expansion joints.
 Some contractors have failed to execute some simple steps and have paid the price with costly reparations after the job was completed.
 Expansion joints will prevent or minimize cracks when they are placed horizontally or vertically, but be sure to locate those joints at the right location.
 Otherwise, you might not be solving the problem or preventing it from happening.

 Bricks Expansion Joint

 Bricks, like other construction materials, will change in volume with changes in temperature.
 It will all depend on where the brick is located and what conditions are being exerted upon it.
 Bricks will also increase in size due to expansion by moisture and the absorption of water.
 Engineers will calculate how much it will expand following some basic calculations and studying the behavior of the materials acting upon it.

 - Using expansion joints in your brickwork will separate your bricks into small segments, in which, each segment will act individually, and will behave separately from other segments.
 The expansion joints will reduce brick cracking by changes in temperature, moisture, creep and/or settlement, either horizontally or vertically.

 - Use pre-molded foam or neoprene in the brick expansion joint.
 It can be done, by leaving a continuous opening through the brick wythe and filling it.
 Finish this joint with backer rod and elastomeric sealant material to prevent moisture and water going into the brick joint.

-- Very important make sure that the expansion joint materials run through the full thickness of the wythe.
-It will avoid that mortar, and other debris will clog the joint
+- Make sure that the expansion joint material runs through the full thickness of the wythe.
+It will avoid the mortar and other debris that will clog the joint.

 - Do not use an incompressible material in the joint.